 Collections and Conservation

-The Conservation and Collections section of the Florida Bureau of Archaeological Research (BAR) is responsible for the preservation and curation of well over half a million artifacts which have been recovered from state-owned or state-managed lands.
+The Collections and Conservation Laboratory section of the Florida Bureau of Archaeological Research (BAR) is responsible for the preservation and curation of well over half a million artifacts which have been recovered from state-owned or state-managed lands.
 Collections and conservation staff are responsible for acquiring, maintaining, preserving, interpreting, exhibiting and making available for study archaeological objects.
 These artifacts are acquired through state-sponsored research, permitted projects operating under Chapters 1A-31 and 1A-32, Florida Administrative Code, and by private donations made pursuant to Chapter 1A-40, Florida Administrative Code.
 For more information visit FLsenate.gov and FLRules.com.

 History of Conservation and Collections